Parental Information - St Ignatius College

 Ms K O’Connor Assistant Headteacher

-Ms O Giacon Academic Mentor
+Ms O Giacon Head of Year 13, Academic Mentor

 Form Tutors play a vital role in supporting students throughout their Sixth Form journey.
 All of our Sixth Form tutors are KS5 teachers, and so are able to offer subject specific support and expertise to their students.
 We have a vertical tutoring system in the sixth form.
 Mixing the Year 12s and 13s in tutor groups provides opportunities for Year 12s to learn from our Year 13s and be mentored by them.
 It also helps create the sense of a close-knit community that ensures our students thrive.